Beyond the Beachhead: The 29th Infantry Division in Normandy

 To order a signed copy of From Brittany to the Reich by check or money order CLICK HERE.

 If you wish to order books by check or money order, follow the instructions HERE.

-Joe was deeply honored to have been offered the opportunity to provide research and editing support for Rick Atkinson's new book, The Guns at Last Light, the third and last volume in Rick's brilliant Liberation Trilogy.
-Check out pages 64 and 844 in The Guns at Last Night for some very kind references Rick made about Joe and his work.
+Joe was also deeply honored to have been offered the opportunity to provide research and editing support for Rick's book, The Guns at Last Light, the third and last volume in the brilliant trilogy.
+Check out pages 64 and 844 in The Guns at Last Light for some very kind references Rick made about Joe and his work.
 Thanks, Rick!

 A spreadsheet listing the entire complement of personnel for the 115th, 116th, and 175th Infantry Regiments of the 29th Division from D-Day to V-E Day is now available on this website (see "Historical Information," below).
 Joe now possesses non-infantry units' morning reports as well, but they have not yet been placed on spreadsheets.
 Contact Joe for information.